 The following are three theological statements and their review from a biblical standpoint.
-This material was submitted to my university in my senior undergraduate year.
+I submitted this material to my university during my senior undergraduate year.
 The assignment is to review each topic from a biblical reference while citing examples from the Bible.
-For this document I used the ESV although I usually prefer the KJV.
+For this document, I used the ESV although I usually prefer the KJV.

 The Authority of Scripture

 The remedy for re-establishing biblical authority can be best realized by connecting to the Gospel’s central message.
 The message is that God wants a relationship with his creator, and the stakes are high.
 John 3:16 serves as the push to grant Christians and non-believers that God is not an ancient detached concept.
 God sent his Son to be the atonement and bridge for all of humanity’s salvation.
-Pastor and Christians can serve as reminders that the foundations of our government, human rights, and our now anemic societal beliefs are given to us by a God that is only benevolent and deserving of praise.
+Pastor and Christians can serve as reminders a God that is only benevolent and deserving of praise gave that the foundations of our government, human rights, and our now anemic societal beliefs to us.

 Marriage and Family

 The next theological statements are covering marriage and family.
 At all times, the functioning of the family reflects the culture and even the government in which they live.
 In times of stability and financial boon, the family’s gain impacts the rest of society like no other influence.
 The basis for human culture and education begins with the quality of the state of the family.
 The time spent by parents on their children’s moral and practical instruction is paramount to not only the children’s success.
 However, it proves also to assure a prosperous future society.
 Marriage contains the unique characteristic of being a relationship that is “absolutely vital, basic, and necessary for the whole social body.”